What you will learn

 Consistent with the requirements to enter the BBA through other pathways, students admitted through the Trades to Degrees pathway will have the following high school credentials or previous education credentials.

 - Resumé detailing 3-5 years of management experience in designated trade.

 Once all application documents have been received, applicants will meet with an advisor.
-If you don't meet these requirements, there may be other business pathways open to you, such as the Business for Journeyperson Management Diploma.
+If you don't meet these requirements, there may be other business pathways open to you, such as the Business for Journeyperson Pathway to Management Diploma.